Landonwilson1/REGEX/README.md

 ```([a-f0-9]{6}|[a-f0-9]{3})```

-This grouping treats multiple characters as a single unit.
+This grouping works the entire expression inside of the parentheses.
 This is useful when extracting information using Javascript.

 ### Bracket Expressions

 A bracket expression in regex will match any specific pattern of character in a string.
 Characters can be alphabetic, numeric, special, symbols, etc..
-A hyphen is used to set a range of characters.In our regex we have one bracket expression.
+The ```-```` is used to set the range of characters.
+In our regex we have one bracket expression.

 ```[a-f0-9]```